EsamAl-Dabagh/CV/README.md

 My years as a Video Producer and Editor working in very small teams within large national and multi-national companies has led me to develop a fluid approach to working, often having to solve technical, creative, and logistical problems whilst under tight time deadlines and budget restrictions:

 - I established a collaborative post-production workflow within the video production team at the University of Surrey that made effective use of pre-existing footage to help reduce production time and costs.
 As well as mitigating the risk of hard-drive failure and the loss of footage.
-- I created and integrated videos into BMW UK's e-learning for the first time, working under strict platform restrictions.
+- I created and integrated videos into BMW UK's e-learning for the first time, working under strict platform restrictions to produce results that maintained BMW's high and exacting standards.

 ## Projects
 Title | Description | Technologies